coderaiser/putout/README.md

 #### No fix

+From the start, `putout` was developed with ability to split the main process into two concepts: `find` (find places that could be fixed) and `fix` (apply the fixes to the files).
+It is therefore easy to find sections that could be fixed.
-With `fix` turned off, you can find places with redundant variables without making changes to the source file:
+In the following example reduntand variables are found without making changes to the source file:

 ```js
 putout(source, {